MTUHIDE/iButton/README.md

 - 32-bit: <https://www.dropbox.com/s/s0yjmqgmtnn0blr/CoCoiTemp_x86.msi?dl=0>
 - 64-bit: <https://www.dropbox.com/s/wm7chhfdh651iko/CoCoiTemp_x64.msi?dl=0>

+## Helpful Tips
+One Wire Drives are require if you did not used the installer: <https://www.maximintegrated.com/en/products/ibutton/software/tmex/download_drivers.cfm>

+For an example on using the handlers to communicate with One Wire devices run the DeviceControll class in the example package.

+The main method is in the IButtonApp class in the gui package.

 ## To Do list
 - ~~Clean networking code to use one API.~~
 - Progress Bars for uploading, editing, and adding sites.